Number 17 The Circus.

 Mr and Mrs Andrews.
 Although this portrait was not painted during Gainsborough's time in Bath it does show that perhaps, he was a landscape artist at heart.

-Gainsborough's two daughters.
-They must have skipped up to that front door.
+Gainsborough's two daughters, Mary and Margaret.
+They skipped up to that front door.

 Mrs Philip Thickness painted in Gainsborough's Bath studio.

 Ignatius Sancho painted in Bath in 1760.
 This one is obviously unusual because it shows a slave or perhaps a freedman.His master thought so highly of Ignatius, he payed for his portrait to be painted.
 Much of 18th century wealth was derived from the sugar plantations and hence, slavery.
 Many of the wealthy of Bath would have been slave owners and they would have had black servants.

 The Byam family painted in Bath in 1762.
 Their wealth came from the sugar plantations.

 This front door is number 17, The Circus, Bath.
 Approaching, The Circus, are three roads, Gay Street from the south, where Jane Austen lived for a short while, Bennet Street from the North East, which leads to The Upper Assembly Rooms and Brock Street to the North West which leads to the Royal Crescent.
 These three roads enter The Circus, dividing this circular road exactly into thirds.
 Number 17 is in the northern third and is near the entrance to Bennett Street.

 It’s situation could not be closer to and was indeed part of the elite residences of Bath in the 18th century.
 It is also within a minutes walk of The Upper Assembly Rooms where the bright young things of the 18th century and some not so young, danced, gambled, flirted, paraded and generally made a show of themselves.
 These beautiful young things had time on their hands and many had money to spend.